-How Do Link-less Mentions Work?
+How Do Linkless Mentions Work?

-“Basically, if you publish high-quality content that is highly cited on the internet – and I’m not talking about just links, but also mentions on social networks and people talking about your brand; Then you are doing great.”
+“If you publish high-quality content that is highly cited on the internet – and I’m not talking about just links, but also mentions on social networks and people talking about your brand; Then you are doing great.”

-Let’s take a deeper look at link-less brand mentions and discuss how you can adapt your current content creation and backlink strategies to benefit from this change.
+Let’s take a deeper look at link-less brand mentions and discuss how you can adapt your content creation and backlink strategies to benefit from this change.

-What Does This Mean for Your Link Building strategy?
+What Does This Mean for Your Link-Building strategy?

 - Create Brand Awareness and Build a Reputation:

 Since modern link-building strategies are no longer consumed with building hyperlinks, your focus should shift to building your brand and reputation.
 When doing this, you will naturally become a respected brand and receive hyperlinks and brand mentions—ever heard of Neil Patel, Rand Fishkin, or Gary Vaynerchuk?
 If you do, you know exactly what I’m referring to when I say you should focus on building your brand.

 These guys havebuilt huge brands for themselves just by positioning themselves as an authority and helping others succeed.